orta/ARAnalytics/README.md

 ARAnalytics is to iOS what [Analytical](https://github.com/jkrall/analytical) is to ruby, or [Analytics.js](http://segmentio.github.com/analytics.js/) is to javascript.

 ARAnalytics is a Cocoapods only library, which provides a sane API for tracking events and some simple user data.
 We currently support: TestFlight, Mixpanel, Localytics, Flurry, Google Analytics, KISSMetrics, Countly, Crittercism, Bugsnag and Crashlytics.
-It does this by using CocoaPods subspecs to let you decide which libraries you'd like to use.
+It does this by using CocoaPods 0.17's subspecs to let you decide which libraries you'd like to use.
+As this is currenty a pre-release version, you may have to do `gem install cocoapods --pre`.

 [Changelog](https://github.com/orta/ARAnalytics/blob/master/CHANGELOG.md)